“The first requisite of a good citizen in this Republic of ours is that he shall be able and willing to pull his weight.” – Theodore Roosevelt

 “The most important political office is that of a private citizen.” -Louis Brandeis

-Before children even reach the legal voting age, they have many opportunities to become participants in their communities.
+Long before children ever reach the legal voting age, they have many opportunities to participate in their communities.
 Kids, especially teenagers, are capable of learning about current events and policies and understanding why they are important.
 As they do so, they can become involved themselves.
 With gentle guidance and encouragement, these citizens in training can obtain valuable experience.

 There are incredible options for young people learning about good citizenship and personal involvement, including: